Study Tour

 1:15 p.m. - 3:00 p.m.

-The Walrus: Mission-Led Loyalty that Converts
+The Walrus: Mission-led loyalty that converts

 As a mission driven organisation, The Walrus blends high-trust long-form journalism with a community engine — national “The Walrus Talks” events, podcasts, and newsletters—that keeps audiences engaged between issues and warms them toward financial support.
 Their model deliberately diversifies reader-first revenue: tax-receipted donations, The Walrus Plus membership, events sponsorships, and subscriptions — so loyalty isn’t tied to a single paywall and value is reinforced across multiple touchpoints.
 For subscription leaders, this is a live case of mission → participation → payment: use ideas-driven programming to build habit and belonging, then convert with low-friction asks that feel like supporting a public good, not just buying access.
 The result is resilient funding for ambitious journalism and a repeatable playbook for community-powered reader revenue.